Flagrant Badassery

 • Knows of numerous cross-browser regex syntax and behavior differences.

-• Knows offhand the section number of ECMA-262 3rd Edition which covers regexes.
+• Knows offhand the section number of ECMA-262 3rd Edition that covers regexes.

 • Has a preference for particular backreference rules related to capturing group participation and quantified alternation, or is at least aware of the implementation inconsistencies.